TJ’s TANDOORI NAAN (frozen)

 TJ’s Tea Tree Hand Wash Soap

-Clearly these are trying times.
-So I have to say its nice to find something that seems to help during these times, and this soap actually helps, well me at least.
+(post written at the start of the Corona Virus pandemic) – Clearly these are trying times.
+So I have to say its nice to find something that seems to help during these trying times – and this soap actually helps.
+Me, at least.
 Whenever I wash my hands with this soap, which is often, the most lovely odor of tea tree oil hits my nose a second later, and I just find the aroma very comforting, and very calming.
 Seriously – This stuff is helping my mental state in some small way.
 Aromatherapy perhaps?
 And should I add I’m a straight male!?
 Seriously folks, this Tea Tree hand wash soap has the most amazing aroma.
 It’s a kind of “medicinal” smell, in a good way, that is wonderful and comforting every time you use it.
 Using this heavenly soap will no doubt make you feel slightly better and more relaxed as soon as that tea tree oil smell hits your nose.
 Plus the Aloe and oils in the hand wash will keep your hands from drying out from all the hand washing we’re doing!
 Tea tree oil has its own antibacterial properties.
 The soap is a “Product of New Zealand”, and that sounds good to me too.
 Label says “Cleanse and invigorates the senses” – it really does.
 The whole bathroom smells good after you washed up with this.

 Seriously if you can find this in your Trader Joe’s, be sure to grab yourself a bottle (but just one please, leave one for the next person) It cost about $4.50 a bottle, and mine is seeming to last quite a while as a little squirt of this liquid soap goes a long way.